davidwickerhf/quackstagram/README.md

 ## Proof of 3NF

-### User Table

-1. **First Normal Form (1NF):** The table is in 1NF since all values are atomic and there are no repeating groups.
-2. **Second Normal Form (2NF):** The table is in 2NF since there are no partial dependencies (all non-key attributes are fully dependent on the primary key).
-3. **Third Normal Form (3NF):** The table is in 3NF since there are no transitive dependencies (all non-key attributes are directly dependent on the primary key).

-### Post Table

-1. **First Normal Form (1NF):** The table is in 1NF since all values are atomic and there are no repeating groups.
-2. **Second Normal Form (2NF):** The table is in 2NF since there are no partial dependencies (all non-key attributes are fully dependent on the primary key).
-3. **Third Normal Form (3NF):** The table is in 3NF since there are no transitive dependencies (all non-key attributes are directly dependent on the primary key).

-### Comment Table

-1. **First Normal Form (1NF):** The table is in 1NF since all values are atomic and there are

-no repeating groups.
-2. **Second Normal Form (2NF):** The table is in 2NF since there are no partial dependencies (all non-key attributes are fully dependent on the primary key).
-3. **Third Normal Form (3NF):** The table is in 3NF since there are no transitive dependencies (all non-key attributes are directly dependent on the primary key).

-### Like Table

-1. **First Normal Form (1NF):** The table is in 1NF since all values are atomic and there are no repeating groups.
-2. **Second Normal Form (2NF):** The table is in 2NF since there are no partial dependencies (all non-key attributes are fully dependent on the primary key).
-3. **Third Normal Form (3NF):** The table is in 3NF since there are no transitive dependencies (all non-key attributes are directly dependent on the primary key).

-### Follow Table

-1. **First Normal Form (1NF):** The table is in 1NF since all values are atomic and there are no repeating groups.
-2. **Second Normal Form (2NF):** The table is in 2NF since there are no partial dependencies (all non-key attributes are fully dependent on the primary key).
-3. **Third Normal Form (3NF):** The table is in 3NF since there are no transitive dependencies (all non-key attributes are directly dependent on the primary key).

 All tables (User, Post, Comment, Like, Follow) are in 3NF because:

 - Each table is already in 1NF (all attributes are atomic).